It's Me That You Need

-"It's Me That You Need" is a song by English musician Elton John with lyrics by Bernie Taupin.
+"It's Me That You Need" is a song by British musician Elton John with lyrics by Bernie Taupin.

 Release and performances

 It was his third single, released almost four months after "Lady Samantha".
 It has a light pop sense and was penned by critics to be a radio hit.
-However, it actually performed worse than his previous two singles and also failed to chart in the U.S. and the UK.
+However, it actually performed worse than his previous two singles and also failed to chart in the US and the UK.

 The song did become a hit in Japan two years later, peaking at the No. 13 on the country's Oricon sales chart, and No. 2 on the international chart.
 It had been the most commercially successful song for Elton in that country, until the double A-side single "Candle in the Wind 1997" / "Something About the Way You Look Tonight" topped the chart in October 1997.

 John played a solo version live as the first song on his 1971 tour of Japan.
 It was heavily applauded, as it was his first single to be released there.
 Since then, it has not been played anywhere.